 Transfer credit for nursing courses will only be granted if the courses come from a baccalaureate nursing education program accredited by a national nursing accrediting body.
-The BSN coordinator will review course descriptions of nursing courses completed at another baccalaureate program to determine which courses are transferrable.
-An assessment of basic nursing skills and assessment techniques will be completed by the Bowling Green State University (BGSU) Skills Laboratory coordinator.
-This assessment must be satisfactory for a student to enroll in the BGSU nursing curriculum with advanced standing.
+The Director of School of Nursing will review course descriptions of nursing courses completed at another baccalaureate program to determine which courses are transferrable.
 The student must be enrolled at BGSU for at least two semesters in the nursing major and complete 30 credit hours from BGSU to be granted a baccalaureate degree in nursing.

 - Prospective students who have been honorably discharged from the armed forces of the United States, National Guard, or a reserve component may transfer credits for military training and experience.
 Credit will be awarded for any military education or skills training deemed substantially equivalent to courses in the BSN curriculum.
 The Transfer Evaluation Department will evaluate all military courses to determine identify credit allocation.

 - The Office of Nontraditional and Military Student Services is available to assist students with prior learning assessment to determine college level equivalency.